 How Long Will It Take to Increase Your Flexibility

-Now that you know that depending on your flexibility goals, you need to stretch daily from 15-30 minutes, you may wonder how long it will take for you to see results.
+Now that you know that depending on your flexibility goals, you need to stretch daily from 15-30 minutes, you may wonder how long it will take to see results.
 Again, the answer to this question will vary according to the flexibility level you will have achieved.
 The further along in your training you are, the longer it takes to see improvement

 How Long Does It Take to Increase Your Flexibility for Beginners

 If you are new to flexibility training and stay consistent, you will see improvements fast.
-You will notice huge gains every single, month.
+You will notice huge gains every single month.
 It’s very motivating!
 Take progress pictures!
-As I mentioned earlier, I consider the beginner stage of flexibility training to be from being stiff and really far from getting into a specific flexibility pose (like the splits).
+As I mentioned earlier, I consider the beginner stage of flexibility training to be from being stiff and far from getting into a specific flexibility pose (like the splits).
 If you stretch 15 minutes a day, it will take anywhere from 1 to 6 months to be flexible enough to do the splits sitting on yoga blocks.
 Now, please don’t believe anyone who says you will get from my before picture to the full splits in 30 days!
 Still, the progress will be noticeable every month!